biowpn/GameSolver/README.md

 You can also refer to `Game.h`/`GameSolver.h` to use it with C/C++.

-A DLL "GameSolver.dll" has been compiled.
+A DLL "libGameSolver.dll" has been compiled.
 The Python wrapper relies on it.
 The DLL is compatible for 64-bit Windows only.
 If you use other operating system, you need to re-compile the cpp codes.
+This project uses CMake for build system.